haxtheweb/edtechjoker/draft-outline.md

 ## Submitting the 11ty lab
 - write a post on dev.to that talks about getting started with 11ty
 - Use screenshots / links to your repos as a backdrop to demonstrate the same content in 3 different 11ty sites
-- Compare the 1st user experience of 11ty to HAX11ty
+- Compare the 1st user experience of 11ty to HAX11ty (unless you can't install hax11ty, then compare hello-world to the two template experiences)
 - Include links to relevant sites (11ty, hax11ty) as well as the code for your repos and you github.io addresses for the sites
 - Bonus:
   - +2% Following the tutorials here https://griffa.dev/posts/using-web-components-with-11ty/ , get your blog to be able to render your nasa web component